Potential Financial Steps for T-Mobile Employees in September

 Avoid the drama.
 Book now.

-Begin Benefits and Insurance Review
+Start Benefits and Insurance Review

-Are you expecting any major expenses this year or next?
+Are you expecting any major expenses?

-• This year.
-If you’ve already met your health insurance deductible, try to move healthcare expenses up into 2023.
+• This year: If you’ve already met your health insurance deductible, try to move healthcare expenses up into 2024.

-• FSA = Flexible Spending Account, which needs to be used in 2023 (with some carryover)
+• FSA = Flexible Spending Account.
+Funds need to be used in 2024. (with a possible $640 carryover to 2025)

 Replenish Emergency Fund